ACD 110: Reporting Lines for

 Intracollegiate Public Service or Reseearch Centers/Institutes

-Public sevice or research centers/institutes whose work is within the mission of a single college should report to the dean of that college, and through the dean to the executive vice president and provost of the university.
+Public sevice or research centers/institutes whose work is within the mission of a single college should report to the dean of that college, and through the dean to the provost of the university.

 Intercollegiate Research Centers and Institutes

-Public sevice or research centers/institutes whose work crosses college lines may report to the senior vice president for Knowledge Enterprise Development, an individual dean, multiple deans, or to the provost provided the arrangement is acceptable to the executive vice president and provost of the university and to the deans.
+Public sevice or research centers/institutes whose work crosses college lines may report to the senior vice president for Knowledge Enterprise Development, an individual dean, multiple deans, or to the provost of the university provided the arrangement is acceptable to the provost of the university and to the deans.

 Public sevice or research centers/institutes may employ graduate students as graduate assistants.
 All graduate assistants must be admitted to and enrolled in an academic degree program offered by the university.